wp-plugins/bepro-listings/readme.txt

 Searchable listings (gallery, directory, maps, etc) on any page or post.
 Now buddypress & mutisite compatable.

 == Description ==

-Bepro Listings facilitates better control over wordpress core features.
-It provides a new post type with options like, cost, contact, and/or geography.
-It also provides a growing set of listing formats including galleries(image/video), documents and google maps.
-Widgets and shortcodes offer lots of ways to search and view various aspects of the posts.
-Perfect building blocks for your listing site.
+BePro Listings allows you to list anything incluing, images, documents, and videos.
+Shortcodes & widgets help you to search and showcase this information in various formats including multiple listing templates and google maps.
+With better control over wordpress core features and lots of addons, this is the perfect foundation for your listings site.

 Visit the plugin page for examples and details http://www.beprosoftware.com/products/bepro-listings/

 = Popular Uses =

 This plugin is best utilized by those looking to implement listing type features into their own custom design.
-Setup core wordpress featues, as well as new aspects including, number of images, default search distance, and page details.
+Setup core wordpress featues, as well as new aspects like, # of uploads, default search distance, and page details.
 With the new buddypress option, you can allow your members to control their own submissions (add/edit/delete).
 Look at some of the ways people are using the plugin:

 * Store Finder - List your stores including, location and contact details
 * Directory - Employee, Business, Classifieds, Job Search, Fleet Tracking, Job Board, or any other type of listings site